yangshiteng/Data-Science-Learning-Path/python/list introduction.md

 # Lists are one of 4 built-in data types in Python used to store collections of data, the other 3 are Tuple, Set, and Dictionary, all with different qualities and usage.

-# 1. List items are ordered
+# 1. List items are ordered and indexed

 ![image](https://user-images.githubusercontent.com/60442877/224701736-2a97674e-9e8b-4de2-bd51-e81ce78ce95c.png)